Moqume/Cookillian-WP/readme.txt

 WP Super Cache includes a _Garbage Collector_, checking cached pages at set intervals for cached pages that have expired.
 It has a minor issue, where the Garbage Collector will be reset when saving other settings, so you may have to double-check the Garbage Collector is still called at the correct intervals.

+= How can I translate Cookillian to my own language? =

+A generated .PO (.POT) file called `default.po` is included in the plugin's resources directory, generally `wp-content/plugins/cookillian/resources/l10n`.
+It can be translated using tools such as POEdit or manually in a text editor.
+Simply save the translated .PO and generated .MO file using the locale code (ie., `nl_NL.mo`) within the same directory, and Cookillian will automatically use it if the WordPress language is set to that locale.

+If you wish to share the translations with other users of Cookillian, feel free to e-mail the translation to hello@myatus.com and I'll be happy to include it with the next release, along with a credit by-line for your hard work.